ICICLE-ai/faf-frontend-ICICLE/README.md

 #### 2. Foreign Export

 These tabs mirror the functionality of the Domestic Import & Export section.
 Required values can be selected from the dropdown menus, and data can be exported in CSV format based on the selected criteria.

 ---

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

----